Kristina01111000/Drws_site/README.md

 - make the podcast page on the site
 - make a podcast page with them in the order from best to worst (best at top)
 - listen to leading your own way and grade it
+- - check on the issue with the confirmation emails not working